Diamondbacks vs. Brewers Player Props Betting Odds

 |0

-- Christian Walker has put up 71 hits with 20 doubles, 15 home runs and 25 walks.
-He has driven in 49 runs with one stolen base.
+- Ketel Marte has collected 77 hits with 13 doubles, four triples, 11 home runs and 28 walks.
+He has driven in 34 runs with six stolen bases.

-- Walker has picked up at least one hit in four games in a row.
-In his last five games he is batting .400 with three doubles, two home runs, a walk and seven RBI.
+- Marte has picked up at least one hit in five games in a row.
+During his last five outings he is batting .450 with a double, two home runs, three walks and eight RBI.

 |Opponent